mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 We can compile only the test classes by using the command `test:compile` within sbt session.

 ## 8. Advanced configuration in _build.sbt_
 In the previous section, we saw configurations like _name_, _organization_, etc. The values we set there are applicable for the entire project.
-SBT also let's us to do some configurations per scope.
+SBT also lets us do some configurations per scope.
 For example, by default SBT runs all the tests in parallel.
 If we somehow want to avoid that and run the tests in sequential way, we can set the config option for that.
 SBT uses the configuration key _parallelExecution_ for that and it is under the scope of Test.

 So, in _build.sbt_, we can use the setting as: